Seneca-CDOT/vscode-seneca-college/CONTRIBUTING.md

 <br>

 1. Start by identifying an issue or a feature that you would want to add.
+Choose a issue from the issues tab that you would like to work on.
+Feel free to open a new issue in the project if it is not in the list of issues.

 <br>

-2. In your local GitHub organization, fork the repository linked to the problem.
-The repository `underyour-GitHub-username/repository-name` will now be accessible to you.
+2. In your local GitHub organization, Fork current repository to produce a personal copy of this project by clicking the "Fork" button in the upper right corner of your screen.
+If you leave the default settings, the repository `underyour-GitHub-username/repository-name` will now be appear under your profile.

 <br>